Zydak/Vulkan-Path-Tracer/README.md

 - Anisotropy factor on metallic surface with roughness 0.5 ranging from 0 to 1.
 ![Anisotropy+](./Gallery/materialShowcase/Anisotropy+.png)

-- Specular Strength factor ranging from 0 to 1.
+- Index of refraction (IOR) factor ranging from 0 to 1.
 Changes the strength of specular highlights on dielectric surfaces.
 ![specular](./Gallery/materialShowcase/specular.png)

 - Roughness factor on dielectric surface ranging from 0 to 1.